waristonpereira/vagrant-quasar/README.md

 The username for vagrant is `ubuntu`.
 Run your commands using `sudo`.

+Your shared folder is `/ionic-projects` connected to local folder inside directory of vagrant files.

 This will download and install the image, and then go through the dependencies and install them one by one. `vagrant ssh` will connect you to the image and give you a bash prompt.
 Once everything completes, you'll have a working box to build your apps on Android.

 ### Connected Android Devices